comododragon/lina/README.md

 	$ export PATH=/path/to/lina/build/bin:$PATH
 	```
 2. Create a folder for your Lina project, create a file ```test.cpp``` and insert the contents of the code above;
 3. Now we create a configuration file for this project, which will inform Lina the size of each array and also optimisation directives.
-Let's create a file ```config.cfg``` and enable partial loop unrolling with factor 4 on both loops (please see Section ***Configuration File*** for more information about this file):
+Let's create a file ```config.cfg``` and enable partial loop unrolling with factor 4 on both loops (please see [Configuration File](#configuration-file) for more information about this file):
 	```
 	array,A,4096,4
 	array,x,128,4